 When you are trying to help an addicted person recover the joy of a sober life, whether the drug is marijuana, alcohol, cocaine or prescription drugs, find out how the Narconon drug and alcohol recovery program can help your dream come true.
-There are Narconon centers on six continents.
-Contact the international offices of Narconon to find the one closest to you.
-Call 1-800-775-8750 today.
+There are some 40 Narconon centers on six continents.
+Contact Narconon to find the one closest to you.

 - NY Times Article: Marijuana and Medical Marijuana

 - ONDCP: Marijuana Frequently Asked Questions

 - UNODC World Drug Report for 2011